jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 * ``python3 -m unittest`` is the command to run tests with `unittest`_

   - ``python3`` is the major version of python being used
-  - ``-m`` is an option passed to python to call the module given after the option
+  - ``-m`` is an option passed to python to call a module given after the option
   - `unittest <https://docs.python.org/3/library/unittest.html>`_ is a module from the python standard library used for testing